-The domesticated wildlife sanctuary is for animals that cannot be released for various reasons.
+The wildlife sanctuary is for animals that cannot be released for various reasons.
 These animals are lovingly cared for and live out their lives at Earthfire, giving us an unparalleled opportunity to learn from them.

 Earthfire takes in injured and orphaned wildlife of Idaho with the express purpose of rehabilitating them for release back to the wild.

 Our primary conservation education focus is saving land for wildlife, locally and globally.
-We do this through free online Conservation Conversations, weekly blog posts on a variety of topics related to nature and conservation, a monthly syndicated podcast with experts from related fields, retreats held on Earthfire property, and through our state-of-the-art website.
+We do this through monthly newsletters covering a variety of topics related to nature and conservation, retreats held on Earthfire property, online salons, and social media messaging.
 Our Executive Director also speaks at national and international conferences in order to bring our message to the global platform.

 Are you open to the public?

 We are open by appointment only, for custom visits or for scheduled retreats.
 (Read our Guest Guidelines here.)
-While we recognize that connecting deeply with wildlife is an important part of achieving our mission, but the animal’s safety and quality of life is our greatest concern.
-To find a balance between this, we limit the number of visits per year to minimize the animals’ exposure to the public, but offer public talks and many other forms of education.
-We send an information packet to those scheduled for a visit to help them prepare for meeting the animals in a respectful way.
-This allows both the animals and humans to get the most out of the visit and also helps people examine their attitudes towards wild animals as part of our educational mission—to see animals as fellow beings with much to teach us.
+While we recognize that connecting deeply with wildlife is an important part of achieving our mission, our animals’ safety and quality of life are our greatest concern.
+To find a balance between these goals, we limit the number of visits per year to minimize the animals’ exposure to the public.
+However, we offer public talks, online forums, and many other forms of outreach.

 Can I volunteer at Earthfire?